Why Do We Worry So?

 - It is in your experience that disaster always strikes, so worry is a necessary coping mechanism

 - There are so many things that could go wrong and you feel you need to focus on each one to embody it or try to find a possible solution for it in the event of it happening.

-Now, if we actually look at this list from an outsiders point of view — in other words, we take ourselves out of the equation and are impartial — these worries are not only a waste of precious manifesting time but they are a reinforcement of unconstructive potential timelines.
+Now, if we actually look at this list from a transpersonal point of view — we take ourselves out of the equation and are impartial — these worries are not only a waste of precious manifesting time but they are a reinforcement of nonconstructive potential timelines.

 YOU ARE WHAT YOU THINK

 Just remember you bring about what you think about the most.
-This is not meant to scare you, it is a preparation tool so that you can steer your thoughts to more positive neurological pathways.
-When you reinforce encouraging scenarios in your mind, as opposed to harmful scenarios (aka worrying), you are creating potential for a more fruitful future.
+This is not meant to scare you, it’s a preparation tool so that you can steer your thoughts to more positive neurological pathways.
+When you reinforce encouraging situations in your mind, as opposed to harmful scenarios (aka worrying), you are creating potential for a more fruitful future.

 Easier said than done?